Skip all navigation Skip to page navigation

 Help teens quit tobacco

-The NC Tobacco Prevention and Control Branch offers a quit vaping program for young people that also has a program for parents.
-Live Vape Free is a text program with engaging content for young people and a program featuring online videos to educate parents and other adults about young people's struggles with vaping and nicotine addiction.
+• Live Vape Free is a text-based program with engaging content for young people (aged 13-26) Live Vape Free also includes a program to educate parents and other adults about young people's struggles with vaping and nicotine addiction.
 Young people can text VAPEFREENC to 873373 to join.
+Concerned adults can visit Live Vape Free/Rally Health.

-Quit the Hit is a new vaping cessation program for youth aged 13-17 that uses Instagram groups.
+• Quit the Hit is a vaping cessation program for youth aged 13-17 that uses Instagram groups.
 Young people work with an adult facilitator for five weeks and support each other while quitting.
 Learn more here.

+• The Truth Initiative® has expanded its quit-smoking resources to include a first-of-its kind e-cigarette quit program.
 To access “This is Quitting”, text VAPEFREENC to 88709.
 Parents or other adults who want to help young people quit can text “QUIT” to (202) 804-9884.

 Media Resources